EVORA-project/evora-ontology/models/docs/NaturalPartOrigin.md

 # Class: Natural part origin (NaturalPartOrigin)

-_Information on the origin of a natural part that composes the biological material_
+_Information on the origin of a natural part that composes the biological material._